-Maine Rental Lease Agreements
+Maine Rental Lease Agreement Templates

 The Maine Rental Lease Agreements are written documents that establish rights and obligations over the renting of ME real estate.
 The contracts involve two (2) parties: the landlord (lessor), who is the owner / manager of the rental property, and the tenants (lessees), who are the individuals living or working in the unit.
 The forms are completed after screening the tenant(s) via a rental application, and prior to the tenant(s) moving into the property.
 Once signed, both parties are required to oblige with the requirements contained in the agreement as well as those mandated by Maine landlord-tenant law.